Nappy Liners are not essential when using reusable nappies however there are some advantages to them that can make things easier.

 Disposable liners can be a great help when traveling as you can discard most of the solids for an easier clean up.
-As they are derived from a natural fibre they will however feel a little wet against the skin.
-If you prefer a stay-dry layer against babies skin then opt for a reusable liner.
+Bamboo liners will often feel a little damp on the skin, this is usually not an issue however if your baby is sensitive to moisture then opt for plant-based liners or reusable.

 Reusable Liners are generally made from polyester microfleece and are designed to be used, washed and then used again.
 The microfleece will also act as a stay-dry layer against your babies skin by wicking moisture away.
 If you prefer natural fibres then opt for either no liners or disposable bamboo.

 Although you do have to wash reusable liners they often make clean up much easier as you can stretch the liner over the toilet to release solids easier.

 The short answer is no!
 Nappy liners are not an essential part of using cloth nappies and whether they will be helpful for you is entirely subjective.

 We don't recommend using nappy liners throughout the newborn stage as newborn poo is very runny and they can often cause more of a clean up!